-Prime Minister Netanyahu and the health minister gave a national press conference at the Intensive Care Unit of the Sarah Wetsman Davidson Hospital Tower, joined by Hadassah President Ellen Hershkin and President/CEO Janice Weinman, and Hadassah Medical Organization Director General Zeev Rotstein.
+Prime Minister Netanyahu and the health minister gave a national press conference at the Intensive Care Unit of the Sarah Wetsman Davidson Hospital Tower, joined by Hadassah President Ellen Hershkin and Executive Director/CEO Janice Weinman, and Hadassah Medical Organization Director General Zeev Rotstein.

 The Prime Minister praised the excellent medical care the soldiers were receiving, discussed increased security measures and shared his admiration for the soldiers.
 "Each of the soldiers I met expressed the same sentiment: They want to return to their course and complete their officers training.
 That spirit is the secret weapon of Israel."